SeanC0112/HyphenHacks25/README.md

 ## Motivation

-I wanted to design an aesthetically pleasing site
+I wanted to design an aesthetically pleasing site to spread awareness of my school's hackathon and bring participants to the sign up as well as appear professional to sponsors.